ElektraInitiative/libelektra/doc/dev/data-structures.md

  * deletion of a indexed element

 leads to an invalid OPMPHM and forces a rebuild.

-The desired index, also known as the order is set in `OpmphmGraph->edges[i].order`.
-Where `i` is the i-th element in your array.

 The OPMPHM maps each element to an edge in an random acyclic r-uniform r-partite hypergraph.
 In a r-uniform r-partite hypergraph each edge connects `r` vertices, each vertex in a different component.